-The magpies are certainly not camera shy, in fact, you could call them a Internet sensation!
-With over 36 million views on our videos and over 85,000 followers from around the world on social media, they certainly are a hit!
+The magpies are definitely not camera shy, in fact, you could call them a Internet sensation!
+With 100,000+ followers combined on our social media accounts, and tens of millions of views on our videos, they're certainly a worldwide hit!

 All videos are strictly copyright.
 Sharing is perfectly fine, but our videos are not to be re-uploaded or altered whatsoever without our permission!

 10 hours ago

 I often get asked if I still see Boots.
 For those of you unfamiliar with the story on Boots, I've had a close relationship with this magpie for almost three years, which begun when he was a juvenile popping in to visit my backyard.
 He would let me scratch his belly and head, bathe him with a hose, he would even sunbathe on top of me, with his wings outstretched on my legs.

 One year ago, nature took its course, and he was kicked out of his territory (my backyard) by the alpha magpies, and he hasn't been back since.

 I wanted to know Boots, was alive and well, so I walked and drove around the neighbourhood, listening out for his warble (he has a very distinct voice!)
 After a LOT of searching, I was lucky enough to find his new home by pinpointing the sound of his voice.
 I've had to do this three times in the past year, as he's changed territories that often.